AkintolaRichard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file iacta will be in the working directory
 # 10-no_more_js
 A shell script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+# 12-newest_files
+A shell script that displays the 10 newest files in the current directory.